swiiny/create-nextjs-dapp/.github/CONTRIBUTING.md

 - Keep your pull requests focused and limited to a single feature or bug fix.
 - Provide a clear and concise description of your changes in the pull request.
 - If your changes are related to an existing issue, reference the issue number in your pull request.
+- **Important**: Ensure you have Husky pre-commit hooks set up by running `npm run husky`.
+This step is crucial to maintain code quality and consistency.

 ## Getting Help